barnybug/gohome/README.md

 ## Running

-Now start the gohome daemon:

-    $ gohome start daemon

-This will start all the services defined in the config and ensure they stay running.

 gohome runs as a set of distributed and independent processes/services.
+They can run across different hosts connecting to the same network, with the pubsub bus (MQTT//nanomsg) connecting all the components together.

+To manually run a gohome service:

+    $ gohome run <service>

+The best way to manage the whole set of services is using your user systemd - because you probably want to ensure they are restarted if they happen to crash.
+Any recent Archlinux comes with this preconfigured, you just need to install the gohome services by running the script `setup.sh` provided:

+    $ cd systemd && ./setup.sh

+This will enable and start all the services defined in by `SERVICES=...` in `setup.sh`.

-These don't necessarily have to be gohome itself - you can add scripts to the system of your own crafting.
-Because they run as independent processes they can run across different hardware, with the pubsub bus (MQTT//Nanomsg) connecting all the components together.
+The 'services' don't necessarily have to be gohome itself - you can add scripts to the system of your own crafting.
+The `script` service can wrap external scripts and passes on any events printing to stdout by the external script into gohome, allowing quick and easy integration.

 ## Building from source